📋 In This Article

 Another “AI assistant” tool.
 Another thing to configure.
 Another thing to break at 11pm when I just want to go to bed.

 But here’s the thing.
-I spent a weekend actually setting this up on a Hostinger VPS, and it surprised me.
-Not because it’s magic — it’s not — but because the setup was genuinely simpler than I expected.
+I spent a weekend working through the Hostinger OpenClaw setup on a KVM 2 VPS, and it surprised me.
+Not because it’s magic — it’s not — but because the process was genuinely simpler than I expected.
 No deep terminal work.
 No hunting Stack Overflow.
 No calling a developer friend.

-If the phrase hostinger openclaw setup landed you here, you’re probably wondering the same thing I was: can a non-technical person actually get this running?
-The honest answer is yes.
-And I’m going to show you exactly how, step by step.
+If you landed here looking for a Hostinger OpenClaw setup guide, you’re probably wondering the same thing I was: can a non-technical person actually get this running?
+The honest answer is yes — and I’m going to show you exactly how, step by step.

 Before You Start — The Realistic Picture